Engineering diamond interfaces free of dark spins: Results

 \subsection{Dark spin density and spatial configuration}

-The previous measurements provide valuable insights into dark spin $T_1$ and $T_2$, but do not provide information on dark spin density.
+The previous measurements provide valuable insights into dark spin $T_1$, but do not provide information on dark spin density.
 Next, we investigate the density and spatial configuration of the dark spin bath.
-NV dephasing caused solely by interaction with the surface dark spins can be described by $\langle F(t) \rangle = \exp \left(\sigma\int\int_S\{ f_{DEER}(t)-f_{Echo}(t)\} dxdy \right)$, where $\sigma$ denotes the surface spin density and the integration domain $S$ runs over the diamond surface.
-The factor $f_{DEER}$ and $f_{Echo}$ denote the phase accumulation from the DEER sequence shown in Fig.~\ref{fig:DEER}(a) and a conventional Hahn-Echo~\cite{PRXQuantum.3.040328, davis2023probing}.
-Going beyond the standard treatment of a static bath, we incorporate dark spin depolarization ($\gamma_{e}$) resulting in the phase evolution:
+NV dephasing caused solely by interaction with dark spins can be described by the coherence function $\langle F(t) \rangle = \exp \left(\sigma\int\int_S\{ f_{DEER}(t)-f_{Echo}(t)\} dxdy \right)$, where $\sigma$ denotes the dark spin density and the integration domain $S$ runs over the diamond surface.
+The factors $f_{DEER}$ and $f_{Echo}$ denote the NV coherence from the DEER sequence shown in Fig.~\ref{fig:DEER}(a) and a conventional Hahn-echo, respectively ~\cite{PRXQuantum.3.040328, davis2023probing}.
+Going beyond the standard treatment of a static bath, we incorporate the dark spin relaxation rate ($\gamma=\frac{1}{T_1}$), resulting in the coherence difference

+where $ V_{dd}(\vec{r})$ denotes the dipolar interaction between the NV center and a dark spin at position $\vec{r}$ (see Appendix \ref{DEER FID Derivation} for detailed derivation).
+Our model for $\langle F\rangle$ predicts distinct functional dependences on the dark-spin relaxation rate $\gamma$, the bath-spin areal density $\sigma$, and the NV--bath separation $d$.
+The solutions of $\langle F(t)\rangle$ for a range of typical values of these three parameters are shown in Fig.~\ref{fig:FIDModel}(a).